vicflora/vicflora-graphql-api/use-cases/date-searches.md

 - `last_edit`: Date a record was either `created` or last `modified`.
 - `profile_created`: Date when a profile was created for a taxon.
-The descriptions from the *Flora of Victoria* were loaded on May 1, 2014, so the dates go only back as far as that.
+The descriptions from the *Flora of Victoria* were loaded on May 1, 2014, so the dates go only back to the day after that.
 - `profile_updated`: Date the last version of a taxon treatment has been created, if there is more than one version.
+VicFlora editors can decide whether the changes they make to a profile warrant a new version or not, so that minor edits can be made without creating a new version.
+The creator of the latest version and the date this version was created, are what is given under 'Updated by' on the taxon pages in VicFlora.
 - The `created_year`, `created_year_month`, `changed_year`,
   `changed_year_month`, `profile_created_year`, `profile_created_year_month`,
   `profile_updated_year` and `profile_updated_year_month` can also be searched on but were intended as and are more useful as facet fields.

-Dates in SOLR have to be UTC timestamps, so include the date `yyyy-mm-dd`, a `T` to indicate that there is a time coming, the time in hours, minutes and seconds, `hh:ii:ss`, and the timezone, which can only be `Z` (for Zulu, i.e. UTC or GMT).
+Dates in SOLR have to be UTC timestamps, so include the date `YYYY-mm-dd`, a `T` to indicate that there is a time coming, the time in hours, minutes and seconds, `hh:ii:ss`, and the timezone, which can only be `Z` (for Zulu, i.e. UTC or GMT).
 So, today is `2024-01-15T00:00:00Z`.
 It should be noted that Australian Eastern